Barcode534/League-of-Legends-API-stats-analysis/README.md

 Step 8.
 Use best-champs.py to find the highest winrate champions when you know you will have 'X' champion on your team.

-Notes for future: set up config file with API key and import it each time from there.
-Do an enemy team has 'X', what do I pick solution.
+Notes for future: 1.
+Set up config file with API key and import it each time from there.
+2. Do an enemy team has 'Y', what do I pick solution.